DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Lekrith Evyngar Clan.md

 - You subtract your cultivation modifier from any poison damage you receive.
 - In addition, your blood poison becomes more potent.
 It now deals 4d6 poison damage per turn and the save DC increases to 16.
 - You may elect to deal acid damage instead of poison damage when using your blood poison.
 If you choose to do so, the enemy does not suffer a movement speed penalty on a failed saving throw.

+## External Path Technique: Seven Heavenly Daggers art

+- As an action, spend 4 qi points to throw thirteen daggers in a cloud (5m sphere).
+Upon contact, an enemy must make a dexterity saving throw or take 7d4 damage and suffer the effects of any poison coating the daggers.
+You may use a bonus action to move the cloud 15 ft in any direction.